 Whether it’s Snowflake, Amazon Redshift, Google, you’ll need to answer these to get your cloud data migration project off the ground…

-- How do I give users access to the data?
+- How do I control user access to the data?

-- What level of logging do I have?
+- What level of audit logging do I have?
+And what do I need?

 - How can I integrate this with my existing security stack (SSO, MFA, Splunk)?

-- If data cannot be in clear text, is encryption okay or will I need tokenization?
+- If data cannot be in clear text, is encryption okay or will I need a tokenization solution?

 Selecting a BI tool: